Zaven17/Zaven17/README.md

 - 👋 Hi, I’m @Zaven
 - 👀 I’m interested in Mobile Development
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently working as a Junior 3 Android Developer
 - 📫 How to reach me zaventadevosyan@yahoo.com

 <!---